Keeping your super safe is one of our top priorities, that's why we use app-based multi-factor authentication. Need help to reset your MFA?

 Choosing an authenticator app

-Any app that gives you a 6-digit code will work, but we reckon Microsoft Authenticator is a solid choice.
+Any app that gives you a 6-digit one time code will work, but Google Authenticator is a popular and free option.

-Fun fact: Got an iPhone running iOS 15 or later?
+Got an iPhone running iOS 18 or later?
 Your phone's built-in Passwords feature has you covered under 'Codes'.
-Some password managers have authenticators built right in too.

 Permalink